Neyman's C(\alpha) Test for Unobserved Heterogeneity

-\begin{remark} The $C(\alpha)$ test constructed above is identical to the first test statistic proposed in \citeasnoun{Lee86} for over dispersion in Poisson regression models.
-It has also been discussed in \citeasnoun{Collings85} and \citeasnoun{Cameron86}, among many others, and can be viewed as an extension to \possessivecite{Fisher50} dispersion test for univariate Poisson models.
+\begin{remark} The $C(\alpha)$ test constructed above is identical to the first test statistic proposed in \citeasnoun{Lee86} for overdispersion in Poisson regression models.
 In his derivation, Lee assumed that the Poisson mean parameter, $\lambda_{i}$, follows a Gamma distribution with certain mean-variance ratio.
 The Poisson-Gamma compound distribution then leads to a negative binomial model.
 As Lee noted (p.700), the same test statistic can also be derived under some other distribution in addition to the Gamma distribution (See also \citeasnoun{DeanLawless89}).
 From the $C(\alpha)$ perspective, the test statistic does not depend on the distribution of $U$, as long as the moment conditions are satisfied.
-However, it does depend on the particular specification on $\lambda_{i}$ as a function of the observed covariates and the unobservable $U_{i}$.
-This corresponds to the remark in \citeasnoun{Lee86} that if the mean-variance ratio for the Gamma distribution imposed on $\lambda_{i}$ is modified, one arrives at a different test statistic.
-He denotes it as the second factorial moment test.
-In the following example, we give the corresponding $C(\alpha)$ formulation. \\ \end{remark}
+However, the form of the test statistic does depend on the particular specification on $\lambda_{i}$ as a function of the observed covariates and the unobservable $U_{i}$.
+This leads us to the next example. \\ \end{remark}